Skip Hollandsworth: Early life

+Education

 Hollandsworth graduated from Texas Christian University in 1979, with a Bachelor of Arts degree in English.

 Career

 Hollandsworth began his career as the sports reporter for the Texas Christian University school newspaper, The Daily Skiff, covering the football team.
 In a September 2011 interview, Hollandsworth commented that he "found the cheerleaders far more interesting than the games themselves ..."
 During one game, Hollandsworth said, "a cheerleader ran onto the field during a timeout to do a cheer, and I watched, barely able to breathe, as the last of the late afternoon sun caught her blonde hair and smiling face, illuminating her like perfectly placed museum lights illuminate a painting."

 After graduating from Texas Christian University, Hollandsworth worked as a reporter and columnist for newspapers in Dallas.
 In 1981 he worked as a sports reporter for the Dallas Times Herald.
 He joined Texas Monthly magazine in 1989.
 He also has worked as a television producer and documentary filmmaker.